alikayaa/bug_fix_evaluator/README.md

 ## Features

 - Evaluate bug fixes by comparing engineer and AI solutions
-- Analyze a single PR using OpenAI's API
 - Prepare PRs for evaluation with Cursor's agent mode
 - Generate comprehensive reports in various formats (HTML, JSON, Markdown, Text)
 - Integrations for Cursor IDE